wilderyns/steam_market_analyser/README.md

 One can then use a suite of transformation and analysis functions to perform analyses on the dataset and from this produce new data or graphs.

+Developed by Al Wilde for the HSC501 unit at Abertay University.

 ## Setup and Use

 ### 1. Get SMA